 - Update the pricing page to highlight valued features – Reflect the features your customers care about the most, on the top of the list.
 An additional tip being, your pricing page should reflect the ROI customers receive from your product.

 - LinkedIn outbound prospecting – Since LinkedIn is one of the best B2B sales and marketing channels, your sales teams can use the ICP when trying their hand at LinkedIn outbound sales generation.
+Compared to email, you get much better response rates when prospecting on LinkedIn.

 - Marketing Campaigns – Using a tool like InVideo, you can create online videos to nurture your potential and existing customers.